 Ref Criterion Threshold Rationale 1 Viability Gap Any submission must establish a viability gap within its scheme, otherwise the proposal will be deemed ineligible.
-The Croí Cónaithe (Cites) Scheme has been established to only deliver financial support to a proposed development where viability issues occur for un-commenced planning permissions.
-2 Location Location must be confined to within the CSO settlement boundaries of the 5 cities.
+The Croí Cónaithe (Cites) Scheme has been established to only deliver financial support to a proposed development where viability issues occur for uncommenced planning permissions.
+2 Location Location must be confined to within the Metropolitan Boundaries of the 5 cities.
 These are: Dublin, Cork, Limerick, Galway and Waterford.
-Ensure alignment with the National Planning Framework priorities for compact urban growth (NSO1) and specifically National Policy Objective 3b which targets housing growth in the five cities and suburbs of Dublin, Cork, Limerick, Galway and Waterford, within their existing built-up footprints as defined by CSO settlement boundaries.
-3 Residential Density Developments must be a minimum of four stories with a net density threshold of 35 dwellings per hectare or higher, Focus intervention on higher density developments in appropriate urban areas 4 Planning Permission Full grant of planning approval must be in place at the time of submission.
+Ensure alignment with the National Planning Framework priorities for compact urban growth (NSO1) and specifically National Policy Objective 3b which targets housing growth in the five cities and suburbs of Dublin, Cork, Limerick, Galway and Waterford.
+3 Residential Density Developments must be a minimum of four stories with a net density threshold of 35 dwellings per hectare or higher.
+Focus intervention on higher density developments in appropriate urban areas 4 Minimum number of apartments A submission must include a minimum of 20 apartments.
+To promote a reasonable scale of delivery.
+5 Planning Permission Full grant of planning approval must be in place at the time of submission.
 Apartment blocks must not have commenced construction at the time of submission or prior to entering into a Designation and Development Agreement with the Housing Agency.
-For clarity, un-commenced apartment blocks in multi- To activate planning permissions for residential development that have been granted but not commenced.
+For clarity, un-commenced apartment blocks in multi- phased developments (where phases are under construction or partially completed) will be eligible. phased developments (where phases To activate planning permissions for residential development that have been granted but not commenced.

-Ref Criterion Threshold Rationale 1 Viability Gap Any submission must establish a viability gap within its scheme, otherwise the proposal will be deemed ineligible.
-The Croí Cónaithe (Cites) Scheme has been established to only deliver financial support to a proposed development where viability issues occur for un-commenced planning permissions. phased developments (where phases are under construction or partially completed) will be eligible.
-5 Proximity to Transport Infrastructure Developments must be located within walking distance (1,250m) of high- capacity urban public transport stops (such as DART or Luas) OR from reasonably frequent (i.e. min 15 minute peak hour frequency) urban bus services or where such services can be provided prior to the stated delivery date of the development.
+6 Proximity to Transport Infrastructure are under construction or partially completed) will be eligible.
+Developments must be located within walking distance (1,250m) of high-capacity urban public transport stops (such as DART or Luas) OR from reasonably frequent (i.e. min 20 minute peak hour frequency) urban bus services or where such services can be provided prior to the stated delivery date of the development.
 Ensure alignment with the Design Standards for New Apartments Guidelines and Guidelines on Submissions at Approval Stages for Local Authorities and CAS Voluntary Body Housing Construction Projects 2017 where a distance of 1km is accepted as an acceptable walking distance".
 The distance has been extended to 1.25 km to act as a buffer.
-6 Sale to Eligible Purchasers only Every apartment within the proposed development must be sold to an Eligible Purchaser in accordance with the funding Agreement.
+7 Sale to Eligible Purchasers only Every apartment within the proposed development must be sold to an Eligible Purchaser in accordance with the funding Agreement.
 To deliver on the Housing for All objective on incentivising owner-occupier apartment development in city centres